Our commitment to protect your privacy

 To whom will we disclose your personal information?

 You have the right to know how we will disclose your personal information to others.
-When we collect your personal information, we will provide details about the types of organisations to which we may disclose your information.
+When we collect your personal information, we will provide details about the types of organizations to which we may disclose your information.

 Your consent to the disclosure may be given to us in a written document or orally, or it may be implied from your actions in requesting services from us.
 We will aim to obtain your written consent where appropriate.